ZentaChain/Zentachain/README.md

 *between two nodes can only be established after the connection has been verified, eliminating* *the possibility of third party intrusion or eavesdropping.
 Routing is executed using a system* *similar to Kademlia DHT enabling the network to maintain an optimal load across all nodes.*
-*ZentaChain believes in the Open Internet.
+*Zentachain believes in the Open Internet.
 By employing Hyperboria we give our users the* *opportunity to transmit their data in a fast, secure and private way, without having to fear* *unwanted intrusion from malicious entities or centralized service providers.*